-On May 31, 2022, the Company entered into a Common Stock Purchase Agreement (the "Purchase Agreement") and a Registration Rights Agreement (the "Registration Rights Agreement"), each with CF Principal Investments LLC ("Cantor").
-Pursuant to the Purchase Agreement, the Company has the right to sell to Cantor up to the lesser of (i) 30,000,000 of newly issued shares of the Company's Class A common stock, par value \$0.0001 per share, and (ii) the Exchange Cap (as defined in the Purchase Agreement), from time to time during the 36-month term of the Purchase Agreement.
+On May 31, 2022, the Company entered into a Common Stock Purchase Agreement (the "Purchase Agreement") and a Registration Rights Agreement, each with CF Principal Investments LLC ("Cantor").
+Pursuant to the Purchase Agreement, the Company has the right to sell to Cantor up to the lesser of (i) 1,500,000 of newly issued shares of the Company's Class A common stock, par value \$0.0001 per share, and (ii) the Exchange Cap (as defined in the Purchase Agreement), from time to time during the 36-month term of the Purchase Agreement.
 Sales of Class A common stock pursuant to the Purchase Agreement, and the timing of any sales, are solely at the option of the Company, and the Company is under no obligation to sell any securities to Cantor under the Purchase Agreement.
 The total number of shares to be sold to Cantor is limited to the extent that shares sold to Cantor would not result in Cantor and its affiliates having shares in excess of the Beneficial Ownership Limitation.
-The purchase price of shares sold to Cantor will be equal to 97% of the volume weighted average price on the trading day the shares are put to Cantor.
+The purchase price of shares are put to Cantor.
 The Company determined that the right to sell shares of the Company's Class A common stock to Cantor pursuant to the Purchase Agreement represents a freestanding put option under ASC 815, Derivatives and Hedging.
 The fair value of the put option was determined to be zero as the shares to be issued and the purchase price is settled within one business day.
-During the three months ended June 30, 2022, the Company did not sell shares of Class A common stock to Cantor pursuant to the Purchase Agreement.
+During the three months ended September 30, 2022, the Company did not sell shares of Class A common stock to Cantor pursuant to the Purchase Agreement.

-As consideration for Cantor's commitment to purchase shares of Class A common stock at the Company's direction upon the terms and subject to the conditions set forth in the Purchase Agreement, the Company agreed to issue 450,000 shares of Class A common stock (the "Commitment Shares") to Cantor at the time of execution of the Purchase Agreement.
+As consideration for Cantor's commitment to purchase shares of Class A common stock at the Company's direction upon the terms and subject to the conditions set forth in the Purchase Agreement, the Company agreed to issue 22,500 shares of Class A common stock (the "Commitment Shares") to Cantor at the time of execution of the Purchase Agreement.
 On May 31, 2022, the Company issued the Commitment Shares to Cantor with a fair value of \$0.7 million.
-The fair value associated with the commitment shares was recorded as a component of other expense in the Company's condensed consolidated statement of operations and a component of common stock and additional paid-in capital in the company's condensed consolidated balance sheet.
+The fair value associated with the Commitment Shares was recorded as a component of other expense in the Company's condensed consolidated statement of operations and a component of common stock and additional paid-in capital in the company's condensed consolidated balance sheet.